veillette/jupyterNotebooks/README.md

-# jupyterTutorials
+# jupyter Notebooks
-An introduction to Jupyter Notebook
+A collection of Jupyter Notebooks for various physics courses.